CONTACT US

 TABLE OF CONTENTS

-Have a look at the distinctions between traditional and headless CMS to see how they stack up against each other.
+Have a look at the distinctions between traditional and headless content management to see how they stack up against each other.

 Headless CMS

-A headless CMS is a content management for back-end-only, meaning it decouples content management from the presentation layer.
+A headless CMS focuses on managing content in the backend and delivers it via APIs.
 If the “head” represents the front end and the “body” represents the content repository, a headless CMS effectively removes the head, leaving just the body.
-This separation allows the content to be delivered as raw data via API calls.

-With a headless architecture, there is no default front end, giving developers the freedom to create multiple “heads” (front ends) and deliver content to any device or platform.
+With no default front end, it fits naturally into composable architectures, where businesses choose best-of-breed tools for each part of their digital experience.
+Headless architecture lets developers create multiple “heads” (front ends) and deliver content to any device or platform.
 This approach also means developers are not restricted to specific frameworks or tools.

 Jakub Dakowicz CTO at Pagepro